Bath & Body Works

 Bath & Body Works, LLC. is an American retail store chain that sells soaps, lotions, fragrances, and candles.
-It was founded in 1990 in New Albany, Ohio and has since expanded across 6 continents.
-In 1997, it was the largest bath shop chain in the United States.
+It was founded in 1990 in New Albany, Ohio and has since expanded across six continents.
+In 1997, it became the largest bath shop chain in the United States.

 History

-It was originally tested at The Westland Mall Limited Express Store, in Columbus, Ohio, before opening its first store.

-Bath & Body Works was founded in 1990 in New Albany, Ohio.
-The company's first store opened in a Cambridge, Massachusetts mall in September 1990.
-In 1997, a secondary brand called Bath & Body Works at Home was launched.
-Two years later the company launched the White Barn Candle Company, a division specializing in the sale of scented candles.
+Bath & Body Works was founded in 1990 in New Albany, Ohio as the beauty line for Express, Inc. The company's first store opened in a Cambridge, Massachusetts mall in September 1990.
+In 1991, the Body Shop sued Bath & Body Works, resulting in Bath & Body Works rebranding.
+The brand created a mascot named Kate who serves as a founding figure, with the store layout being modeled as her country house.
+In 1997, a secondary brand known as Bath & Body Works at Home was launched.
+Two years later, the company launched the White Barn Candle Company, a division specializing in the sale of scented candles.

 Bath & Body Works launched both a seasonal catalog and a website in 2006.
 In November 2006, the company launched its first television commercial advertisement.
 Net sales as of January 28, 2006 were $2.3 billion, significantly higher than all other L Brands companies other than Victoria's Secret.

 In July 2008, the company announced that it was opening six locations in Canada.
 With the company acquiring Canadian-based La Senza, they felt it was the opportunity to move into a growing Canadian market, with The Body Shop being its main competition.
-There are many stores in the east coast, it gained popularity in the malls.

 Bath & Body Works operates more than 1,900 stores.
-In October 2010, it opened its first stores outside of North America in Kuwait, by the franchise giant M.H.
-Alshaya.
+In October 2010, it opened its first stores outside of North America in Kuwait, by the franchise giant M. H. Alshaya Co.
+The company often recycles scents; discontinuing a scent and renaming it with a fresh new look.